-Figure 3. (top) Wind speed time series of the WFIP2 case at 80 m above ground level, where the red line illustrates cup anemometer measurements, the magenta line denotes the p1 forecast, the purple, light blue, and cyan lines respectively indicate ensemble mean forecasts from p2, p4, and p5, and the black line is the ensemble average of the 4 participants. (middle) Similar to (top), but for wind speed of the FINO2 case at 82 m above sea level with submissions from 5 participants. (bottom) Similar to (middle), but for wind-farm power data at Baltic-2 at 78.25 m above sea level.
+Figure 3. (top) Wind speed time series of the WFIP2 case at 80 m above ground level, where the red line illustrates cup anemometer measurements, the magenta line denotes the p1 forecast, the purple, light blue, and cyan lines, respectively, indicate ensemble mean forecasts from p2, p4, and p5, and the black line is the ensemble average of the four participants. (middle) Similar to (top), but for wind speed of the FINO2 case at 82 m above sea level with submissions from five participants. (bottom) Similar to (middle), but for wind-farm power data at Baltic-2 at 78.25 m above sea level.
 Across the panels, the shading around the ensemble means of p4 and p5 represents the standard deviation of the ensemble members around the mean.
 The ensemble means of p2 and p3 are plotted as single lines and no shading is incorporated because the differences between the two ensemble members are mostly trivial.

 The choice of the evaluation metrics affects the relative skills between forecasts.
 Compared to their ensemble members, ensemble means sometimes yield larger relative errors using median absolute error than RMSE, and this pattern is particularly apparent in the FINO2 case (Figure 4).
 The disparity of relative errors between the two metrics emerges from the large magnitude of errors of outliers.
 For RMSE, squaring the error at each time step magnifies the impacts of those outliers and creates a long tail in the squared-error distribution.
 Therefore, an ensemble mean would yield a lower relative RMSE than its members, whereas the same ensemble mean derives a relatively modest median absolute error.